 Fiscal Impact (\$000s) FY 2016 FY 2017 FY 2018 FY 2019

 General Fund

-Expenditures 0 0 0 0
+Expenditures 382 1,259 2,210 3,333

 Revenues 0 0 0 0

 Other Funds

 Expenditures 0 0 0 0

 Revenues 0 0 0 0

-Net Fiscal Impact = 0 0 0 0
+Net Fiscal Impact =

-(Expenditures - Revenues)
+(Expenditures - Revenues) 382 1,259 2,210 3,333

 FTEs 0 0 0 0

-The Governor recommends expanding eligibility for the Transition to Community Initiative so that existing funding can be used to help more people being served in state-operated facilities transition back to the community, regardless of age or which facility they are being served in.

-This recommendation expands eligibility for the 2013 Transition to Community Initiative to people age 65 and older who are receiving services at Anoka Metro Regional Treatment Center (AMRTC), the Minnesota Security Hospital (MSH), or the Forensic Nursing Home in St. Peter and who no longer require hospital level of care.
-This recommendation also expands eligibility to adults of all ages being served at Community Behavioral Health Hospitals (CBHHs) as well as children under age 21 in the Child and Adolescent Behavioral Health Services (CABHS) program, who likewise do not require hospital level of care.
+The Governor recommends expanding eligibility for the Transition to Community Initiative to help more people being served in state-operated facilities transition back to the community, regardless of age.
+This recommendation expands eligibility for the 2013 Transition to Community Initiative to people age 65 and older who are receiving services at Anoka Metro Regional Treatment Center, the Minnesota Security Hospital, or the Forensic Nursing Home in St. Peter and who no longer require hospital level of care.
+With this recommendation the Governor also expands eligibility to adults over age 65 being served at Community Behavioral Health Hospitals (CBHHs).
+This proposal invests \$382 thousand in FY16 and \$1.26 million in FY17.